-(13) Any business entity failing to provide the occupational tax office with their completed Summary and Transmittal of Non-Employee Earnings form with 1099 copies, if applicable, by February 28 of the year following the close of the previous calendar year will be charged a late fee in the amount of \$25.00.
+- (13) Any business entity failing to provide the occupational tax office with their completed Summary and Transmittal of Non-Employee Earnings form with 1099 copies, if applicable, by February 28 of the year following the close of the previous calendar year will be charged a late fee in the amount of Twenty-Five Dollars (\$25.00). - (14) The Ohio County Occupational Tax Administrator may only waive a penalty when he/she determines there to be reasonable cause for failure to comply with any of the requirements of this Ordinance and this waiver is approved by a majority of quorum members of the Ohio County Fiscal Court.